The Rebbe Nachman of Breslow often said, ï¿½Always remember-Joy

-After you take some time with the First Gateway, you are
+After you take some time with the First Gateway, you are ready

-to feel your specialness.
+specialness.
 This may take time, not to worry.
 After all our society

 does not bring us up to recognize what is special and wonderful

 about ourselves!
 Some of us get closer to this sense of positive

 self-love by mentally hugging ourselves as the child that we once

 quick hug, even if no one else does, or looking in the mirror and

 saying to oneself, "I am special and my strengths are unique

 and perfectly suited for what I want and need to do in life!